tropotek/bsConfirm/readme.md

 });
 ```

+_Note: Bootstrap does not define dialog header colors by default,
+see the example pages styles for how to implement the color classes._

 __Dialog Button text__

-To change the dialog button text you can add the following attributes:
+To change the dialog button text you can add the following attributes to the element:

 - `data-confirm-btn="Confirm"`
 - `data-cancel-btn="Cancel"`

-To change the button text in the plugin init:
+To change the Default button text for all elements set them on plugin init:
 ```js
 jQuery(function($) {
   $('[data-confirm]').bsConfirm({